Niche languages

 Test scaffolding

-Create tests around critical paths before refactoring, migration, or broader modernization work.
+Create tests around critical paths before refactoring, migration, or broader modernisation work.

 SME support